 Technology Licensing - BGN licenses technologies developed at BGU and enters into R&D agreements worldwide.

 Sponsored Research Agreements - BGN conducts research for companies wishing to take advantage of BGU's expertise and facilities and represents the University in a number of consortia established between industry and academia for the development of generic know-how.

 Start-up Companies - Many of BGU's inventions are new platform technologies or products and therefore have great Start-up potential.
 Some of these Start-ups can raise substantial funding right from start and operate as independent companies, while others will choose the Government-funded Technological Incubator alternative.

-Advanced Technology Park
+Ben-Gurion Advanced Technologies Park